chbndrhnns/pycharm-plugin-connexion/inbox.md

 ## In Progress Tasks

+- [x] fix: Jump to test node should only show when a) test tree is not empty and b) we are in a test context
 - [ ] feat: Offer NamedTuple, TypedDict and pydantic.BaseModel as bases for parameter object
 - [ ] feat: Re-use import for qualified names
 - [ ] refactor: Performance (spec/performance.md)